About r/Astronomy

 The community at a glance

 r/Astronomy is a Subreddit for Astronomers with roughly 3.1M members.
 It uses a forum format for communication.
-It is the 1st largest community in the Astronomy topic page.
+On the Hive Index it ranks #6 in the Astronomy communities list.

 Community Topics